-Call this number if you have been impacted by gentrification.
-This project aims to give a voice to those affected by change in their neighborhood.
-A tribute to the people, places and things that are important to us or that we don’t want to forget.
+Call this number if you are seeing rapid change in your neighborhood.
+Gentrification Has a Name is a social engagement project that pays tribute to the people, places and things that are important to us or that we don’t want to forget.
 The goal is to open a community dialogue on race, displacement, and socio-economic divide.
 Learn about gentrification as an individual experience.

 Contribute your story, say your name.

 TAKE A MOMENT TO REMEMBER

 Think of a place where you used to live, work, shop or eat; a place that no longer exists.